eml-eda/messy/docs/sensors.md

 - **voltage_state**: This signal is used to define the voltage of the sensor.
 This signal is connected to the power bus and the load converter
 - **current_state**: This signal is used to define the current of the sensor.
 This signal is connected to the power bus

-## Definition
+## Definition in the JSON Configuration File

-The sensors are defined together with the rest of the system in a JSON configuration file, below for example there is defined a microphone sensor called `mic_click`:
+The sensors are defined together with the rest of the system in a JSON configuration file.
+Below for example there is defined a microphone sensor called `mic_click`:

 ```JSON
 "mic_click": {